OpenCTI-Platform/docs/docs/usage/export-documents.md

 ### Export from one or more entities

-You can choose to export a single element, such as a report and its contents, or a set of elements, such as several reports.
+You can choose to export a single element, such as a report and its content, or a set of elements, such as several reports.
 These exports will contain not only the entity itself, but also related or unrelated elements, depending on the type of export you choose: 'simple' or 'full'.

 ### Export specific content within an entity